connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ## STEP 3: VS Code Integration

 If you're not already in VS Code, open it up now.
 Open up the Extensions pane and search for [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) by Esben Petersen.
 Click install.
 Now find [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) by Dirk Baeumer and click install.
 You're almost done.
+The next and last step ensures that when you save a file, Prettier will automatically run and make stylistic changes to your code as needed.

 The very last step needed is to edit your VS Code settings.
 If you're not sure how to do this, review [Sey's guide](https://github.com/seyitaintkim/VS-Code) one more time.
 (Hint: CTRL+SHFT+P > "Open Settings") Once you're VS Code settings file, change `editor.formatOnSave` to `true`, and you're done!
 Give it a go, and see the **Notes** below for some trouble-shooting tips.